 One of the French nuggets supported is Sea routes.
 Created in 2019, the startup helps shippers to go beyond the mere calculation of the carbon footprint, by identifying the levers to reduce their greenhouse gas (GHG) emissions.
-For example, a shipper can reduce GHG emissions by 30% by favouring newer, larger and slower vessels, and up to 60% by choosing the

-CMA CGM CMA CGM for a door-to-door route.
+For example, a shipper can reduce GHG emissions by 30% by favouring newer, larger and slower vessels, and up to 60% by choosing the right combination of ports and modes Customers opting for Act With CMA for a door-to-door route.